-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-The Enterprise Cloud Solutions Office (ECSO) in the Infrastructure Operations (IO) has developed the VA Enterprise Cloud (VAEC), Research and Analytical Science Platform (RASP) Azure, which will host all suitable VA cloud Environmental research projects / applications in the cloud.
+The Enterprise Cloud Solutions Office (ECSO) in the Infrastructure Operations (IO) has developed the VA Enterprise Cloud (VAEC), Research Analytics Science Platform (RASP), which will host all suitable VA cloud Environmental research projects / applications in the cloud.
 Use of the VAEC is required based on the VA Cloud Policy memo jointly issued by the OIT's Demand Management and Strategic Sourcing offices.
 Sponsor Organization: Office of Information and Technology.
-RASP Azure is a platform for protocol-based research projects where each protocol is under auspices of an Institutional Review Board (IRB) or other delegate and follows the VA Central IRB Standard Operating Procedures (SoP) for conduct of research including study data collection, handling, usage, and analysis.
-RASP Azure consists of two components: (1) Data component: A Research Data Repository (RDR) contains the data which receives and curates data.
-Sources of data include study databases which have extracted data from researcher- and analyst-directed file shares and tables and (2) Stand-Alone Applications: RASP Azure supports stand-alone applications with application teams that bring their own data.
+RASP is a platform for protocol-based research projects where each protocol is under auspices of an Institutional Review Board (IRB) or other delegate and follows the VA Central IRB Standard Operating Procedures (SoP) for conduct of research including study data collection, handling, usage, and analysis.
+RASP consists of two components: (1) Data component: A Research Data Repository (RDR) contains the data which receives and curates data.
+Sources of data include study databases which have extracted data from researcher- and analyst-directed file shares and tables and (2) Stand-Alone Applications: RASP supports stand-alone applications with application teams that bring their own data.